deleonab/Automating-Infrastructure-with-Terraform2/README.md

-To keep the code clean and efficient, I refactored the code by doing the following I Create a new file and name variables.tf and copied all the variable declarations into it from main.tf.
+To keep the code clean and efficient, I refactored the code by doing the following

+I created a new file called variables.tf and copied all the variable declarations into it from main.tf.
 I created another file named terraform.tfvars and set values for each of the variables.

  main.tf